zazatargilide/edp-summer-2025/README.md

 ### What code editor should I use?
 * We use CodeSpaces on GitHub
 * For some simpler tasks we may use Jupyter Notebooks [Link](https://jupyter.org/try-jupyter/lab/index.html)

+### Can I use ChatGPT (or other LLMs)?
+Yes.
+In many cases you may and even should use latest AI tools including ChatGPT.
+However AI is a double-edged sword – it can bring great benefits, but also serious risks.
+Use this wisely.
+Treat this tool as your sparing partner.
+Ask hard questions, ask it to test you etc.
+After all you would need to pass 1on1 exam with me.
+ChatGPT won't help you then.